Top TEN #9 Spatial Disorientation

 Objectives and Key Results (OKR)

 From the perspective of OKR (Objectives and Key Results), we tend to aim low.
-Modeled by Intel’s Andy Grove (originally in Hungarian Graf András), OKR maintains that to achieve meaningful goals, we have to set big ones.
+Modeled by Intel’s Andy Grove (originally Graf András), OKR maintains that to achieve meaningful goals, we have to set big ones.
 Teams that were making all their goals were a sort of failure in Grove’s mind because they weren’t reaching far enough.

 Grove thought like John-John’s father, President John F. Kennedy, who explained that the US was going to the moon “not because it’s easy but because it’s hard.”
 Called the Moonshot Goal, Kennedy’s plan was outlandish, but it worked.